CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 ## Accessing your data inside the FS Bucket

+### From your application

+Your bucket is mounted at the configured path, starting from your application's root folder.

 ### From the addon dashboard

-The "File explorer" tab of the addon dashboard gives you access to your files in the FS bucket.
+The **File explorer** tab of the addon dashboard gives you access to your files in the FS bucket.

 ### From your favourite FTP client

-The "Addon information" tab of your FS Bucket add-on displays the information you need to connect to your bucket using FTP.
+The **Addon information** tab of your FS Bucket add-on displays the information you need to connect to your bucket using FTP.